WebAssembly/spec/spectec/test-prose/TEST.md

 6. Push the :ref:`frame <syntax-frame>` (FRAME_ k { f }) to the stack.
 7. Push the values val^n to the stack.
 8. Execute the instruction (CALL_ADDR fa).
-9. Pop all values val* from the top of the stack.
+9. Pop all values val_0* from the top of the stack.
 10. Pop the :ref:`frame <syntax-frame>` (FRAME_ k { f }) from the stack.
-11. Push the values val* to the stack.
+11. Push the values val_0* to the stack.
 12. Pop the values val^k from the stack.
 13. Return val^k.